SuperEvilMegacorp/vainglory-docs/source/makingrequests/makingrequests.rst

 Making Requests
 ===============

 Content Negotiation
 ---------------------------

-Clients using the api should specify that they accept responses using the ``application/vnd.api+json`` format, for convenience we will also accept ``application/json`` since it is the default for many popular client libraries.
+Clients using the API should specify that they accept responses using the ``application/vnd.api+json`` format.
+For convenience, we will also accept ``application/json`` since it is the default for many popular client libraries.

-The Server will respond with a ``Content-Type`` header that mirrors the format requested by the Client.
+The Server will respond with a ``Content-Type`` header that mirrors the format requested by the client.

 Regions
 ---------------------------